rhubarbwu/cellrs/README.md

 - The battery contains "cells" that scale to the current battery level.
 These cells are colour-coded based on the percentage of the battery.
 - A status line is displayed below the battery showing numerical percentage and charging status.
 - Optionally, some cells will blink when the battery is charging.
+- The first four indexed batteries can be selected.

 ### Platforms